 The Dreaded Attribution Rules

 Gifts in Canada are generally not taxed.
-However, to prevent the avoidance of tax by high earners gifting money or capital property (like real estate or stocks) to their lower earning family members (spouse or a minor child/grandchild/niece/nephew) to generate income from, we have the “attribution rules”.
+However, to prevent tax avoidance from high earners gifting money or capital property (like real estate or stocks) to their lower earning family members to generate income from, we have the “attribution rules”.
+This applies to a spouse or a minor child/grandchild/niece/nephew).
 Notably missing from the list are parents and siblings.

-These rules are to ensure that income generated from such gifts is attributed to the higher-earning spouse and therefore taxed more.
+These rules ensure that income generated from such gifts is attributed to the higher-earning spouse and taxed at their higher rates.
 Let’s look at a few examples.

 Gifts to a Spouse

-- If you give money, stocks, or a rental property to a lower income spouse, then any income (dividends, interest, rent, royalties) will be attributed to you to be taxed at your rate.
+- If you give money, stocks, or a rental property to a lower income spouse, then any income (dividends, interest, rent, royalties) will be attributed to you and taxed at your rate.

 - If the property gains in value from time of purchase, all those capital gains will be attributed to you.